Campus Posting Regulations

 - violate copyright or trademark law;

-- promote underage drinking or unlawful use of controlled substances.
+- promote academic dishonesty, underage drinking, or unlawful use of controlled substances.

 - materially interfere with the free entry to or exit from a building, structure, or facility;